Spiceland, CR0 2TE

 It's fairly cafe-like in style; the tables bear no tablecloths, not even paper ones, and water jugs and condiment selections are set out in readiness.
 They're fully licensed, and have a fridge containing bottles of Lion Stout, among other things.
 A glass-fronted counter displays various deep-fried starters, which are microwaved on demand.

-Kake and bob have visited and had takeaway from here several times now, most recently in July 2017. bob first popped in on a couple of Saturday afternoons in January 2011, not to eat in, but to get several starters to take away.
+Kake and bob have visited and had takeaway from here several times now, most recently in March 2018. bob first popped in on a couple of Saturday afternoons in January 2011, not to eat in, but to get several starters to take away.
 Mutton rolls (70p each), fish and egg rolls (75p each), masala vadai (40p each), fish patties, and samosas (65p each) were all very good.
 On one of these visits the display counter was just running out of mutton rolls, but a fresh tray appeared from the kitchen within five minutes.

 Kake, bob, and Alice visited again on a Friday evening in January 2012, this time to eat in.
 Mutton rolls and fish and egg rolls photo were again good, and didn't suffer too much from the reheating process.
 Devilled chicken photo was flavourful and not too dry.
 Aubergine curry photo was a little too bitter to be really pleasant.
 Prawn pittu kotthu photo featured pleasingly large prawns, cooked to an almost meaty texture.
 Mutton curry photo was quite spicy in comparison to the other dishes we'd ordered.
 (They offer a choice of spice levels; we went for medium.)